Lohmann-Hub/Earpulse.app/2_Privacy_Policy.md

 - **Session Data**: Start time, end time, duration, and calculated statistics (average, minimum, maximum BPM)

 ### HealthKit Data
-- The App reads heart rate data from Apple Watch workouts (if available)
+- The App reads heart rate data from workouts in the preinstalled fintess app (if available)
 - The App saves heart rate measurements to Apple's HealthKit
 - All HealthKit data is managed by Apple and subject to Apple's Privacy Policy